Andy Crisconi of One World Trekking recommends:

 I receive immunization questions all the time from clients.
 Personally, I believe in getting the minimum recommended or required by the country being visited.
 Most people hate shots and they are/have become a rather expensive part of trip preparations.
 Most of my treks are in the Himalayan countries of South Asia.

 Doctors and travel clinics tend to err towards more shots to cover all possible situations, so I think it important that each individual traveler and the tour operator do the research and discuss the options.
 Also, many times different shot or pills are recommended depending on the time of year you visit a certain country.
-For folks wanting to visit Nepal during the monsoon months, I may recommend they also get a Meningitis shot.
+For folks wanting to visit Nepal during the monsoon months, I may recommend they also get a Meningitis shot (For more info on travel & meningitis, read this).

 In terms of general travel safety in Asia, a few tips I would also offer are:

 1. Water safety: Assume all water to be contaminated.
-Drink bottled or properly boiled water only.
-Brush your teeth with bottled or properly boiled water only and keep your mouth closed while taking a shower.
+Drink and brush your teeth with bottled or treated water only.
+Keep your mouth closed while taking a shower.
+(Not sure whether to use bottled water or treated water, check out this great article to water safety while traveling.)

 2. Be a compulsive hand washer.

-A bottle of hand sanitizer should be carried with you during the trek and be used after visiting the restroom, before each meal, after handling paper bills and coins, before putting-in or taking-out contact lenses...
-Hepatitis A and Typhoid are passed in human feces, so be a compulsive hand cleaner.
+A bottle of hand sanitizer should be carried with you during the trek and be used after visiting the restroom, before each meal, after handling paper bills and coins, before putting-in or taking-out contact lenses etc. Hepatitis A and Typhoid are passed in human faeces, so be a compulsive hand cleaner.

-Did you know that Rabies is 99.9999% fatal once contracted?
-And there is a worldwide rabies vaccine shortage at the moment?
+Did you know that rabies is 99.9999% fatal once contracted?
+And in some Asian countries, there are localised shortages of the rabies vaccine.

 If you're bitten, your expensive trip is basically over, right there.
 That person needs to evacuate to a large city with proper medical care, although The post-exposure prophylaxis is generally indicated and may be difficult to find.
 Most rural and developing nation hospitals may not use the safer rabies vaccines instead using older types with risk to the traveler, such as severe allergic reaction.